AnotherKamila/kamila.is/teaching/shell/index.md

 <asciinema-player src="cast/install-fish.cast"></asciinema-player>

-## An appetizer: A bit of fishy awesomeness
+## An appetiser: A bit of fishy awesomeness

 Notice that Fish suggests things you might want to type, and the predictions get better over time. press the right arrow to accept the suggestion.
 This does not immediately execute the command, you can still edit it, so do not be afraid to press right arrow a lot :-)